 If your loved one died as a result of his or her burn injuries, you may be able to pursue a wrongful death claim in order to recover additional losses, such as loss of love and support, funeral costs, and more.

 An unexpected injury is an incredible burden on the victim and the victim’s loved ones.
 At Torem & Associates, we understand the complexities and difficulties involved in catastrophic injury claims.
-Our California burn injury attorneys offer compassionate, personalized legal counsel and aggressive representation—both in and out of the courtroom.
-We are prepared to handle every aspect of your cases so that you can simply focus on healing and moving forward.
+Our burn injury lawyers offer compassionate, personalized legal counsel and aggressive representation—both in and out of the courtroom.
+We are prepared to handle every aspect of your case so that you can simply focus on healing and moving forward.

 We are available 24/7